This Day In Writing History

 In those trials, innocent lives were also destroyed by false accusations, (of witchcraft) national hysteria, and pompous, self-righteous judges more interested in extracting confessions than in uncovering the truth and delivering justice.

-The Crucible became a huge hit on Broadway and would go on to be Miller's most often produced play.
+The Crucible became a huge hit on Broadway and would go on to become Miller's most frequently produced play.
 It infuriated the HUAC to no end.

 So, in 1956, when Miller applied for a renewal of his passport, the HUAC took advantage of the routine request to haul him in for questioning, as it was against the law to issue passports to known or suspected communists.